Christchurch Garden City Trust presents

 22.02.12.
 Red zone, abandoned motorbike, Sharlick St

-All properties I passed, close to Avon River were red zone.
-Further away from Avon River properties became green zone.
+All properties I passed close to Avon River were red-zoned.
+Further away from Avon River properties were green-zoned.
 While snapping, I trekked all the shorter streets between Avonside Dr & Avondale Rd.
-Trekked short bits of Breezes Rd & Pembroke St & when it was obvious properties were green zoned (neat gardens, cut grass, parked cars, twitching curtains) I returned to my car near Avonside Dr.
+I trekked short bits of Breezes Rd & Pembroke St & when it was obvious properties were green-zoned (neat gardens, cut grass, parked cars, twitching curtains) I returned to my car near Avonside Dr.

 22.02.12.
 Quake anniversary flower in orange, plastic, road cone, Avonside Dr / Edna St